ESMA Securitisation Reporting

-A practical guide to EU securitization disclosure: loan-level templates, STS requirements, data formats, and the operational reality of regulatory reporting.
+A practical guide to EU securitisation disclosure: loan-level templates, STS requirements, data formats, and the operational reality of regulatory reporting.

 The ESMA Reporting Regime

-ESMA's securitization disclosure framework requires originators, sponsors, and SSPEs to submit granular loan-level data to registered repositories.
+ESMA's securitisation disclosure framework requires originators, sponsors, and SSPEs to submit granular loan-level data to registered repositories.
 For compliance teams, this means wrestling with detailed templates, strict validation rules, and regular submission deadlines.

-The EU Securitization Regulation (Regulation (EU) 2017/2402) introduced comprehensive disclosure requirements designed to give investors standardized access to underlying asset data.
-Whether a securitization qualifies as Simple, Transparent and Standardized (STS) or not, the reporting obligations apply—though STS transactions face additional disclosure requirements.
+The EU Securitisation Regulation (Regulation (EU) 2017/2402) introduced comprehensive disclosure requirements designed to give investors standardised access to underlying asset data.
+Whether a securitisation qualifies as Simple, Transparent and Standardised (STS) or not, the reporting obligations apply—though STS transactions face additional disclosure requirements.

 Reporting isn't just about compliance—it's about data architecture.
-Teams that build ESMA-compliant data capture into their origination systems have a permanent advantage over those retrofitting data for each securitization.
+Teams that build ESMA-compliant data capture into their origination systems have a permanent advantage over those retrofitting data for each securitisation.

 Who Reports What